Opinion polling for the 2025 Norwegian parliamentary election

 In the run up to the 2025 Norwegian parliamentary election, various organisations carry out opinion polling to gauge voting intention in Norway.
 The date range for these opinion polls are from the 2021 Norwegian parliamentary election, held on 13 September, to the present day.
-Unlike most nations, Norway's constitution does not allow early elections before the four-year term limit.
+Unlike most nations, Norway's constitution does not allow early elections before the expiration of the four-year term.